Perfecting Westminster

 pendulum swings back and forth every two seconds.

-The Great Westminster Clock was designed to vary by roughly
+The Great Clock was designed to vary by roughly

 ('a second per week').
-But weather conditions are causeing
+But it's design, wear and the weather all cause

 significant variation.
 As with most clocks, changes in

-pressure, temperature and humidity cause the rate to drift
+pressure, temperature and humidity can cause the rate to drift

 To compensate for these constant changes, the "Clock men"

 rate by about 4.6 tenths of a second per day.
-But resetting
+But constant resetting

 As of 2009, some of the old coins were replaced by a larger